vanditsharma02/Scalable-Data-Mining/A1/README.md

 # Assignment 1
+Used Spark and Scala to perform big data processing and answer queries on the provided dataset.
 Screenshot of the Problem Statement has been provided below.